WLMOSV/kernel/README.md

+t
-this is my kernel config file but u can see
+:is is my kernel config file but u can see